fizzup/mtfn/README.md

     // Equality test returns true if the sounds are pronounced the same way bool operator ==( const sound& rhs ) const;

+    // Inequality operator is the logical inverse of the equality operator bool operator !=( const sound* lhr ) const;

     // Compare the sound of an std::wstring or std::string to this sound bool operator ==( const std::string& rhs ) const;
     bool operator ==( const std::wstring& rhs ) const;